BOB MARVEL CUSTOM 1911 CLASSES

 Should circumstances prevent your attendance, you may opt to attend a subsequent class upon notifying Nelson Custom and making the proper arrangements.
 We will work with you any way we can to allow you to attend a class as soon as you are able.
 Your position will be held for scheduling for a period of eight months from the time of payment of the original deposit.

-Each class is limited to 8 students and it requires a minimum of 5 students to hold the class.
-Although is not generally an issue, it could happen.
-If the class has to be canceled by us and a deposit has been received, a position will be held for you in another class if desired or your deposit would be refunded to you within a 30 day period.
+Each class is limited to 8 students, and it requires a minimum of 5 students to hold the class.
+(There is also a possibility of smaller personalized classes of 1 or 2 students.
+For these personalized classes, please contact Nelson Custom guns for details.)
+If a class has to be canceled by us and a deposit has been received, a position will be held for you in another class if desired or your deposit would be refunded to you within a 30 day period.

 After receiving your deposit, your frame (receiver) will be shipped to your FFL

 Sending your deposit indicated that you have read, understood, and have accepted this cancellation policy.

 ABOUT BOB MARVEL

 Bob Marvel is nationally and internationally acclaimed for his craftsmanship in building exceptionally reliable and accurate 1911 pistols.
 In the past thirty years he has built national championship and world championship winning pistols as well as pistols for the military, law enforcement, and for civilian use.
 He is also well known for a series of .22/1911 conversion designs, design improvements and products for the 1911 and as a consultant in the firearms industry.